10up/figma-to-wordpress-theme-json-exporter/README.md

 - Each non-primary button variant (e.g., secondary, tertiary, etc.) is exported as a separate file: `styles/button-{variant-name}.json`
 - These files include proper metadata for WordPress block style variations

+### Typography Handling

+The plugin can generate typography presets from Figma text styles:

+- Font family, size, weight, and line height are extracted from text styles
+- Line height values in percentage format (120%) are automatically converted to decimal format (1.2) as required by WordPress
+- Text decoration properties (color, style, thickness, offset) are properly handled
+- The plugin omits empty or invalid properties rather than using fallbacks to ensure clean output

 ### Responsive/Fluid Variables

 If a collection has exactly two modes named "Desktop" and "Mobile", the plugin treats them as responsive variables: